 - Address: 134 Walcot St, Bath, BA1 5BG, UK

 - Phone: 01225 333004

 Topping & Company have been serving avid readers for over a decade in its shop just off the corner of Broad Street and The Paragon.
 Shelves meet the ceiling, wooden ladders on rollers lean ready to access unreachable books, with everything from genre fiction to poetry to gardening waiting to be found.
 It’s always best to check their website or chalkboard outside to see the latest line-up of author talks and signings.
 Having recently hosted the likes of Matt Haig, Sebastian Faulks, Kate Atkinson and Yotam Ottolenghi, it’s an indispensable addition to a book lover’s pilgrimage.

 - Address: The Paragon, Bath, BA1 5LS

 THE HOLBURNE MUSEUMMuseum

-The august approach to The Holburne Museum is formed by Great Pultney Street as it expands onto a grander scale than elsewhere in the city.
-The museum itself houses an impressive hoard of paintings, miniatures, ceramics, and other art objects, originally bequeathed to the City of Bath by collector William Holburne’s sister in 1882 and and enriched with many new additions since.
-2011 saw the addition of an acclaimed extension by architect Eric Parry; the contrasting glass space surrounded by gardens incorporates new exhibition rooms and a beautiful cafe scattered with Wegner style Elbow Chairs, which has become a destination in itself.
+The august approach to The Holburne Museum is along the historic Great Pultney Street.
+The museum itself houses an impressive hoard of paintings, miniatures, ceramics, and other art objects, originally bequeathed to the City of Bath by collector William Holburne’s sister in 1882, and enriched with many new additions since.
+2011 saw the addition of an acclaimed extension by architect Eric Parry; the contrasting glass space surrounded by gardens incorporates new exhibition rooms and a beautiful cafe scattered with Wegner style Elbow Chairs, which has become something of a destination in itself.